-Mendip Stoves are fitted internally with vermiculite heat deflection panels and baffles, these panels are designed to ensure the maximum efficiency and are an integral part of the clean burn process of the stove.
+Mendip Stoves are fitted internally with vermiculite heat deflection panels and baffles.
+These panels are designed to ensure the maximum efficiency and are an integral part of the clean burn process of the stove.
 These baffles should not be removed other than for cleaning the stove.
-Any defective panels should be replaced, small hairline cracks do not need replacement however these can develop during long term use to a larger crack, if this passes through the vermiculite to the stove body then the panel must be replaced.
-When refuelling your stove place the wood fuel into the chamber (wearing a glove), impact from logs can cause the heat deflection panels to crack.
+Any defective panels should be replaced although small hairline cracks do not need replacement.
+However hairline cracks can develop during long term use to a larger crack.
+If these passes through the vermiculite to the stove body then the panel must be replaced.
+When refuelling your stove, place the wood fuel into the chamber (wearing a glove).
+Impact from logs can cause the heat deflection panels to crack.